levvedrov/AI-surveillance-system-esp32/README.md

 ## Features

 - Realtime multi-camera support
 - AI detection of people and weapons
+- Telegram notifications via bot in case of threat detection
 - Offline ESP32 processing (no detection load)
 - Smooth cross-platform GUI
-- Modular and extensible system
+- Modular and extensible system: The ESP32-CAM costs around $7, making it a cost-effective option for covering larger areas.

 ---

 ## Future Improvements

-- Add authentication layer between camera and server
+- HTTPs instead of HTTP
 - Cloud upload and remote access
 - Mobile version of GUI client
 - Add motion detection and smart frame skipping